slotThe/slotThe.github.io/posts/eglot-hover.md

   I will draw your attention to the second line in the minibuffer;
-  the first is just additional context,[^3] and the third are available code actions.
+  the first is just additional context,[^3] and the third shows available code actions.
   What eglot shows me is that `apply_ctx` is a method of the `Type` type, sitting in `./type/context.rs`, with `./` being the root of the crate.